 After you have the user's data, you probably want to do something with it.
-Like save it, or process it and then save it, or process it and do something with as a next step.
+Like: save it, or process it and then save it, or process it and do something else with it as a next step.
 Here's where Zapier comes in.
 It's magic.